-Clients range from large financial services and technology organizations, to retail and online companies, software platform providers, B2B organizations, high growth start-ups in tech, apparel, healthcare, and sports.
+I have worked with large financial services and technology organizations, retail and online companies, software platform (SaaS) providers, B2B organizations, high growth start-ups in tech, apparel, healthcare, and sports.

 Contact me for a confidential evaluation today.

 During my corporate career, I have planned and executed global marketing, brand, and communication strategies in industries as diverse as technology, financial services, risk management consulting, chemical manufacturing, and health care.

 Joining established brands in search of new growth afforded me the opportunity to negotiate an international joint venture to bring new products to market in the U.S., and to built equity in two prominent global businesses resulting in profitable acquisitions.

 Building a platform

 From early 2000 to 2008, I have developed and chaired one of the first social networks with Fast Company magazine growing membership to over five hundred.
 In addition to moderating group discussions online I launched three content series to support more than 100 events focused on business trends people should be thinking about in the next five to ten years and business challenges they were facing.

 The key to the network’s success was the uniqueness of each experience, which drew participation from a very diverse representation of the region’s professional community, while maintaining continuity though the overarching signature impact of each event and conversation.